PirateNetwork/pirate_black_website/README.md

+PIRATE - The most anonymous coin of the world

 ## INTRO

 PIRATE is the best of Zcash combined with the best of Monero.
 It's a forced Shielded-transactions (z-transactions) only blockchain, meant for completely anonymous transactions.
 PIRATE is mined into a transparent address, but can only go into a shielded address from there.
 PIRATE is an independent blockchain built using Komodo Platform technology which is privacy transactions only blockchain.
 PIRATE is feature complete for its goal: complete anonymity.